tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 Configuration
 =============

-Link your bank accounts with Odoo
+Link your bank accounts with CoquiAPPs
 ---------------------------------

 #.
 Start synchronization by clicking on :menuselection:`Accounting --> Configuration